theNewDynamic/minjinlee.com/_posts/2017-02-23-foyles-bookstore-interview-on-uk-publication-day-for-pachinko.md

 ---

-Where did you get the idea for the story?&nbsp;
+Where did you get the idea for the story?

 In 1989, I was at university, and I read History.
 One day, I skipped class and attended a lecture featuring an American missionary who worked with the Korean-Japanese population in Japan.
 The missionary discussed the very troubled history of Koreans in Japan, which I’d known nothing about.
 He said that in the community that he served, there was a 13 year-old Korean-Japanese boy who had been bullied relentlessly because of his ethnic status.
 He climbed up to his apartment building roof and jumped to his death.
 The boy and his parents were born in Japan.
 I never forgot this story.